Nuclear Power in the USA

 The COL was issued by the NRC at the end of March 2012, and construction of unit 2 commenced in March 2013, with first main concrete.
 That for unit 3 was in November 2013.
 Reactor pressure vessels and steam generators are from Doosan in South Korea.
 A crane capable of lifting 6800 tonnes is installed on site, though the heaviest component 1550t.
-The units are expected to enter commercial operation in 2019 and in 2020.
+The units are expected to enter commercial operation late in 2019 and late in 2020.
 SCEG's loan guarantee application was accepted by the DOE and the project was short-listed in May 2009, though nothing has happened since then.
 It is a regulated plant, with guaranteed cost recovery.

 In 2014 it was announced that SCEG’s stake in the project will be increased to 60% by acquisition of 5% from Santee Cooper after the plant starts up, for about $500 million, leaving it with 40%.
 Duke Energy Carolinas had been seeking up to 10% of the project from Santee Cooper, but this plan was dropped in January 2014.